tomsWebConsulting/twcsl/Form Block Multi-Column/README.md

 * Read the code for any instructions within.

 * Add or edit a form block.
-For the first field add a line field with a title of **twc-fbmc** and a description of **columns : n**.
+For the first field add a line field with a label of **twc-fbmc** and a description of **columns : n**.
 Replace **n** with the number of columns you want for the form.

-* For groups of fields that you want to have a column effect add a line field with a title of **twc-fbmc-begin** before the first field of the column group.
+* For groups of fields that you want to have a column effect add a line field with a label of **twc-fbmc-begin** before the first field of the column group.
   To end the column effect, after the last field of the column group add a line field with a title of **twc-fbmc-end**.